pranav-ganesh/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid

   * 1a1.
-Address book shows an error message
+Command box displays an error message

-    Use case resumes at step 1
+    Use case ends

 * 1b.
 There are duplicate interests list index values

   * 1b1.
-Address book shows an error saying there are duplicate interests list index values
+Command box displays an error message

-    Use case resumes at step 1.
+    Use case ends

 * 1c.
 There are duplicate interest arguments

   * 1c1.
-Address book shows an error saying there are duplicate interest arguments
+Command box displays an error message

-    Use case resumes at step 1
+    Use case ends

 * 1d.
 There is a duplicate of the edited person already present in the address book

   * 1d1.
-Address book shows an error saying the person already exists in the address book
+Command box displays an error message

-    Use case resumes at step 1
+    Use case ends

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed

-2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage

-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse

-4. Portability of database is expected as Telemarketers tend to work in a team setting.
+4. Portability of database is expected as Telemarketers tend to work in a team setting

-5. A user should be able to retrieve the latest list of contacts in the event the program crashes unexpectedly.
+5. A user should be able to retrieve the latest list of contacts in the event the program crashes unexpectedly

-6. Each command should not take more to 1 second to execute.
+6. Each command should not take more to 1 second to execute

 ### Glossary